mrememisaac/mock-code-challenge/VogCodeChallenge.API/README.md

 This is the WEB API component of the project.
 Where the API Controllers live.

 ## step-4
-I call  GetAll(page, recordsPerPage) for scalability reasons.
-Similarly the call to GetEmployeeByDepartment will ensure we do the querying at the database level
+The default Get action calls  GetAll(page, recordsPerPage) of the EmployeeService for scalability reasons.
+Similarly the call to GetEmployeeByDepartment in the action that handles the employees/department/departmentId route, will ensure we do the querying at the database level.
+I also added Swagger API documentation

 ### Employees Controller
 ```